NeoGeographyToolkit/StereoPipeline/docs/tools/dem2gcp.rst

 Bundle-adjust the images and the cameras without optimizing the intrinsics (:numref:`bundle_adjust`).
 Use the option ``--inline-adjustments``, and increase ``--ip-per-tile`` and ``--matches-per-tile`` if not getting enough matches.

 Mapproject the images at the same appropriate resolution onto a reference DEM with the cameras produced by bundle adjustment.
+Do not use, here, and below, the original cameras and the .adjust files.

 Use a local projection, such as stereographic.
 Run stereo with the mapprojected images (:numref:`mapproj-example`).
 Use the ``asp_mgm`` algorithm with ``--subpixel-mode 9`` (:numref:`stereo_alg_overview`).
 This will ensure the best quality.